vgvassilev/clad/docs/userDocs/source/user/reference.rst

 ------------------

-Numerical differentiation is not an entry point of its own: clad falls back to it while differentiating, and reports through ``-fprint-num-diff-errors``.
+Numerical differentiation is not an entry point of its own: Clad falls back to it while differentiating, and reports through ``-fprint-num-diff-errors``.
 ``-DCLAD_NO_NUM_DIFF`` turns the fallback off.
 The two standalone interfaces, ``forward_central_difference`` and ``central_difference``, are described in